Ztry8/VecMate/README.md

 ```

 ## Why?
-I didn't find any similar libraries, so I decided to create my own!
+I didn't find any simple libraries for vector mathematics, so I decided to write my own!
+VecMate is focused on minimalism and clear API

 ## Contributing
 Any pull-requests and issues are welcome!